 Higher-end units come equipped with digital controls that let you fine-tune the temperature setting, such as 72-degrees.
 They also include remote controls or Wi-Fi mobile apps for added convenience.

-How to Choose the Best Window AC Unit Size
+How to Choose the Best Window Air Conditioner Size

 But that’s often not the case.